lunaabboud/FLPoison-project/README.md

 ---

-## Verify the Installation
+## Step 4 – Verify the Installation

-Verify that Python has been installed correctly:
+Verify that Python is correctly installed.

 ```bash
 python --version